marcoyuuu/PR-Disaster-Tweets/README.md

 - Word clouds

 ### `/datasets/PR_Advisory_Tweets_Feb_2025/`
 A custom collection of tweets related to the **February 2025 tsunami advisory**.
-This dataset enables comparisons between past disasters and current social media reactions.
+This dataset includes approximately 250 tweets.
+It enables comparisons between past disasters and current social media reactions.
 Data was scraped using [Octoparse](https://www.octoparse.com/) with filters for keywords, dates, and geolocation.
 This dataset will be processed for sentiment analysis and misinformation detection.
 Visualizations include:
 - Engagement metrics
 - Language distribution
 - Likes distribution